An attentional cue is something that directs one’s attention to something.

 Some cuing is almost purely bottom-up, while other cases of cuing are a combination of bottom-up and top-down.
 Let’s explore some interesting cases of cuing.

-Because babies don’t know anything, they can’t go around directing their attention the location of food and other important things based on their knowledge of where they might be, or even what it looks like!
-They have to rely on bottom-up attention, which is often used by caregivers to direct the baby’s attention.
+Because babies don’t know anything, they can’t go around directing their attention the location of food and other important things based on their knowledge of where they might be, or even what those things look like!
+They have to rely on bottom-up attention, so this is often used by caregivers to direct the baby’s attention.
 At two months old for example, many babies will turn their attention to a sound.

 The eyes play an important role in human communication; they are very expressive.